Q: Why should I use a mortgage broker?

 Q: What is the lowest income accepted for a mortgage loan?

 A: The exact income you need can vary, with some lenders asking for between £15,000 and £25,000.
 It all depends on the lender and their view on amounts and types of income they accept in their criteria.
-For this reason, going to a mortgage broker, like HomeLife, that can look at the whole of the market will give you the best chance to find a mortgage that suits your circumstances and affordability.
+For this reason, going to a mortgage broker, like HomeLife Financial Solutions Ltd, that can look at a comprehensive range of products from across the market, will give you the best chance to find a mortgage that suits your circumstances and affordability.

 Q: Should I get a mortgage in principle before I start house hunting?